akibrahimug/Oliotya-Uganda-Safaris/BOOKING_CONTACT_ARCHITECTURE.md

 # Booking & Contact System Architecture

 ## Overview
-This document outlines the booking and contact system architecture for Nambi Uganda Safaris.
+This document outlines the booking and contact system architecture for Oliotya Safaris.

 ## Booking Flow